 Other ways to say: What goes around comes around, face the consequences

-Fun Fact/Origin: This idiom comes from the Bible and refers to people who live violently facing violent ends.
+Fun Fact/Origin: This idiom comes from the Bible (Matthew 26:52).
+It teaches that people who live by violence will often die violently.

 Meaning: Something that has both good and bad effects.